ols87/staxt/README.md

 # staxt

-A minimal static site generator using Handlebars, Babel, Sass.
+A minimal static site generator.

 ## concept

 The idea behind staxt was to create a fast, lightweight, static site generator.
-Javascript src page files are combined with Handlebars templates to deliver HTML.
-Sass is used for compiling css and Babel is used to compile javascript asset files which can be written in ES6.
+Javascript src page files are combined with doT.js templates to deliver HTML.
+Sass is used for compiling css and Browserify is used to compile javascript files.

 ## WARNING

-This was meant as a personal project to practise NodeJS and morphed into an npm package.
+This was as a personal project to practise NodeJS and morphed into an npm package.
 It is **NOT RECOMENDED** to use this in production.

 ## install